 All Committee members shall have full voting privileges.

 All actions by the Committee shall be made by two-third majority of those Committee

-A quorum consisting of at least half the Committee members AND one invited non-member as stated in paragraph 6 is required before the Committee can vote on any action related to case investigation and decision.
+A quorum consisting of at least half the Committee members is required before the Committee can vote on any action related to case investigation and decision.